AdobeDocs/experience-manager-65.en/help/sites-developing/spa-edit-external.md

 1. Add helpers within SPA routing.

-   * The newly-created page will not yet render the expected content in AEM.
+   * The newlycreated page will not yet render the expected content in AEM.
 This is because the router expects a path of `/test` whereas the AEM active path is `/wknd-spa-react/us/en/test`.
 To accommodate the AEM-specific portion of the URL, we need to add some helpers on the SPA side.

    ![Routing helper](assets/external-spa-router-helper.png)